KH3-Map-Crew/TresGame-Whitepages/docs/Audio.md

 ### Resume BGM

-Will resume the music where it left off, with a fade in.
+Will resume the music where suspended, with a fade in.
 The fade duration is set in the BGM controller's parameters.

 Also exists with an "Optional Fade" variant, which requires a fade duration (in sec.) which will override the BGM controller's.

 ### Get Musical Time

 Given a BGM controller, gets the play time of its currently BGM track.
 The play time's value ("Musical time") is not in seconds, and does not directly scale with real-time values.
+(See "Converting between Musical Time and real-time" for an explanation.)

 Requires a valid reference to a `SQEXSEADBGMSLot Controller` object.

-#### Converting Musical Time values into real-time
+#### Converting between Musical Time and real-time

+Musical Time values seem to be mapped to real-time seconds as follows:
+- BGM not playing or stopped --> Musical Time = -1
+- Non-looping (cutscene/event) BGM is playing --> 1 Musical Time unit = 2 real-time seconds
+- Non-dynamic looped BGM (field/battle/etc.) is playing:
+    - Loop hasn't started yet --> Musical Time value is scaled from -1 to 0, with 0 = loop start
+	- Loop is playing --> 1 Musical Time unit = 2 real-time seconds
+- Dynamic music BGM (eg. "Dive into the Heart (Destati)", "Sunshine Dancer", etc.):
+    - Loop hasn't started yet --> Musical Time value is scaled from -1 to 0, with 0 = loop start
+	- Loop is playing --> 1 Musical Time unit = every allowed point at which the current BGM can transition into the next musical "phase"

-Each BGM controller has a (hard-coded?) range of value for the musical time.
+Each BGM controller has a (hard-coded?) range of value for the Musical Time.
 This range is determined by the duration of the unmodded BGM track that the BGM controller calls:
-- BGM track has a loop:
+- Unmodded BGM track has a loop:
-	- Musical time range = -1 to (unmodded BGM track length)/2
+	- Musical Time range = -1 to (unmodded BGM track length)/2
-- BGM track doesn't have a loop:
+- Unmodded BGM track doesn't loop:
-	- Musical time range = 0 to (unmodded BGM track length)/2
+	- Musical Time range = 0 to (unmodded BGM track length)/2

-These values **don't** change even when replacing the original BGM track.

-The musical time values are mapped to real-time seconds as follows:
-- BGM not playing or stopped --> Musical time = -1
-- Non-looping (cutscene/event) BGM is playing --> 1 musical time unit = 2 real-time seconds
-- Non-dynamic looped BGM (field/battle/etc.) is playing:
-    - Loop hasn't started yet --> Musical time value is scaled from -1 to 0, with 0 = loop start
-	- Loop is playing --> 1 musical time unit = 2 real-time seconds
-- Dynamic music with looped BGM ("Dive into the Heart (Destati)", "Sunshine Dancer", etc.):
-    - Loop hasn't started yet --> Musical time value is scaled from -1 to 0, with 0 = loop start
-	- Loop is playing --> 1 musical time unit = every allowed point at which the current BGM can transition into the next "musical" phase
+The Musical Time values **don't** change, even when replacing the original BGM track.
+The BGM controller will still tick Musical Time values that correspond to the unmodded track.
+However, this doesn't prevent BGM replacements to function or to loop, but Musical Time values will be mismatched with the BGM replacement's actual timing.

 ### Set Seek Time